thorwe/CrossTalk/README.md

 ![Ducking has its own plugin now](https://github.com/thorwe/teamspeak-plugin-ducker)

 ## Installation
 It is recommended to install the plugin directly from within the client, so that it gets automatically updated.
-In you TeamSpeak client, go to Tools->Options->Addons->Browse, search for the "Ducker" plugin and install.
+In you TeamSpeak client, go to Tools->Options->Addons->Browse, search for the "CrossTalk" plugin and install.

 ## Support